25 Years Ago: Garth Brooks Hits No. 1 With ‘The Dance’

 While they were both struggling as newcomers, Brooks told Arata that if he ever got a record deal, he would record the song — and he kept his word.

 “The Dance” sealed Brooks’ spot in country music and earned him multiple awards, including the CMA Horizon Award.
 He also won an ACM Award for the song’s music video, which featured footage of celebrities who had passed away, including Keith Whitley, Martin Luther King Jr. and President John F. Kennedy.

-The song has been used multiple times to mark emotional moments since its release, including in a tribute to late NASCAR racer Dale Earnhardt in 2001, at the end of Brooks’ nine-show run in Nashville at the Bridgestone Arena to benefit flood recovery efforts in 2010, and on Jay Leno’s final night as host of ‘The Tonight Show’ in 2014.
+The song has been used multiple times since its release to mark emotional moments, including in a tribute to late NASCAR racer Dale Earnhardt in 2001; at the end of Brooks’ nine-show run at Nashville’s Bridgestone Arena to benefit flood recovery efforts in 2010; and on Jay Leno’s final night as host of The Tonight Show in 2014.

-The Oklahoma native included the song on several of his Greatest Hits albums, including ‘The Hits’ in 1994 and ‘The Ultimate Hits’ in 2007
+The Oklahoma native included the song on several of his Greatest Hits albums, including The Hits in 1994 and The Ultimate Hits in 2007.

 Purchase “The Dance” on Amazon.